 General policy, consultations, reports and medicolegal obligations

 1. Types of report at LCIAD to which these terms and conditions relate: These terms and conditions should be read in conjunction with the accompanying Preliminary (PDR), Updated (UDR), Interim (IDR), Specialist (SDR), Hygienist and Therapist (HTR) or Full Dental (FDR) Report, Treatment Plan and Estimate correspondence or Facial Aesthetics Report (FAR), Treatment Plan and Estimate correspondence as applicable.

-5. New patients attending as an emergency will have their emergency treatment prioritised and be encouraged to return for a full New Patient Consultation for further examination.
-Such emergency appointments will be payable at normal hourly rate in advance of the appointment as indicated under item 12 below on the day of the emergency appointment.
-An additional callout fee commensurate with travel time may be applied at our discretion outside hours, on weekends or public holidays.
-Clinicians at LCIAD are under no obligation to see emergency patients that are not registered patients of LCIAD outside surgery hours and can accept no responsibility for any consequences arising as a result.
-LCIAD recognises an emergency as being one or more of the following: persistent pain unresponsive to painkillers, persistent bleeding, infection or swelling especially if accompanied by an elevated temperature or breathing difficulty, trauma or accident and breakage or loss of a front tooth or restoration.
+5. Emergencies: New patients attending as an emergency will have their emergency treatment prioritised and be encouraged to return for a full New Patient Consultation for further examination.
+Such emergency appointments will be payable at normal hourly rate in advance of the appointment as indicated under item 12 below.
+An additional callout fee commensurate with travel time may be applied at our discretion outside normal practice hours, on weekends or public holidays.
+Clinicians at LCIAD are under no obligation to see or advise emergency patients that are not registered patients of LCIAD outside surgery hours and can accept no responsibility for any consequences arising as a result.
+LCIAD recognises an emergency as being one or more of the following: persistent pain unresponsive to painkillers, persistent bleeding, infection or swelling especially if accompanied by an elevated temperature or breathing difficulty, trauma or accident and breakage or loss of a front tooth.
 Emergency treatment may be provided only to resolve the current emergency outside normal working hours and is at the discretion of the clinician.
 It may not be possible to provide emergency cover in the absence of nursing or chaperone support outside working hours.

-7. Reports after consultation: After the New Patient Consultation, we will normally send a Preliminary Dental Report (PDR) or Facial Aesthetics Report (FAR) with a summary of our significant findings and recommendations and an estimate range outlining the scope of treatment required.
+7. Reports after consultation: After the New Patient Consultation, we will normally send a Preliminary Dental Report (PDR) or Facial Aesthetics Report (FAR) with a summary of our significant findings and recommendations and a phased estimate range outlining the scope of treatment required.
 The cost of this basic report is included in your consultation fee and is sent digitally via Adobe Sign for you to securely sign and return.
 If the consultation reveals advanced or complex dental problems, for all but the most straightforward of treatment plans, it is normally advisable to provide the patient with a Full Dental Report (FDR) of their current condition at additional cost.
-This will include a detailed report of your current condition with photographs and x-rays, treatment options, a detailed treatment plan and phased estimate.
-Your signed consent to the proposed plan for your care will be required prior to any non-emergency treatment commencing.
-Each treatment plan is custom written for each patient outside clinical practice hours and can take 3-4 hours to complete.
-This report is chargeable separately based on time taken to prepare at a professional rate of £200 per hour and is payable in advance based on the estimate in your Preliminary Dental Report (PDR).
+This will include a detailed report of their current condition with annotated clinical photographs and x-rays, detailed treatment options, a detailed treatment plan, schedule and phased estimate.
+The patient’s signed consent to the proposed plan for their care via Adobe Sign will be required prior to any non-emergency treatment commencing.
+Each FDR is custom written for each patient outside clinical practice hours and can take 3-4 hours to complete.
+This report is chargeable separately based on time taken to prepare at a professional rate of £200 per hour and is payable in advance based on the estimate in the Preliminary Dental Report (PDR).
 FDR reports requested at the initial consultation in place of the Preliminary Dental Report (PDR) are payable at a reduced flat rate of £400.
-All information pertinent to your case will be included in the Full Dental Report (FDR) correspondence and refers to the discussions and findings at the consultation appointment(s) and any subsequent additional investigations.
-You should question any aspect of your plan that is unclear to you in writing and receive a satisfactory written explanation.
+All information pertinent to the patient’s case will be included in the Full Dental Report (FDR) correspondence and refers to the discussions and findings at the consultation appointment(s) and any subsequent additional investigations.
+The patient should question any aspect of the plan that is unclear to them in writing and receive a satisfactory written explanation.
 It is also possible to arrange a complimentary 30-minute Zoom meeting to discuss the plan which will be recorded and kept as part of the patient’s clinical record.
 It is the patient’s responsibility to ensure they understand what is being proposed prior to commencement of treatment or at any stage during treatment and to request further information in writing if anything is unclear.
 LCIAD is not obliged to commence treatment and accepts patients for treatment at the discretion of the clinician(s) and Clinical Director.

 Financial aspects and fee structure

-8. All estimates are custom written based on individual patients’ requirements and are calculated from detailed planning of each case from all the information gathered.
+8. Estimates: All estimates are custom written based on individual patients’ requirements and are calculated from detailed planning of each case from all the information gathered.
 Estimates are valid for 3 calendar months from the date of this correspondence.
-All fees other than hygienist visits, examination visits and emergency appointments are payable in advance in phases outlined in your Treatment Plan and Estimate Summary – Finance Options Form which include our bank details for BACS payments.
+All fees are payable in advance in phases outlined in the Treatment Plan and Estimate Summary – Finance Options Form which include our bank details for BACS payments.
 Fees for regular examinations, hygienist appointments and emergency appointments are also payable in advance when the appointment is booked.

-9. Where this 3-month period overlaps a date of fee revision at the practice, we will honour the original estimate if treatment commences and proceeds within the prescribed timescale and the estimate for each phase or the whole treatment plan estimate is paid in full in advance.
+9. Time limit for estimates: Where this 3-month period overlaps a date of fee revision at the practice, we will honour the original estimate if treatment commences and proceeds within 2 months of the prescribed timescale and the estimate for each phase or the whole treatment plan estimate is paid in full in advance.

-10. All written estimates paid in full in advance of treatment commencing are subject to a 7.5% discount on treatment plans of £10,000 and above only.
+10. Advance payment discounts: All written estimates paid in full in advance of treatment commencing are subject to a 7.5% discount on treatment plans of £10,000 and above only.
 No discount is applicable on courses of treatment paid for by third-party finance.
 Any positive or negative balancing payments at the end of treatment will similarly have this discount applied.

 11. Credit remaining for discontinued treatment: If the treatment has been paid for in advance but the treatment cannot be completed or is discontinued with written notice by either party, any credit remaining shall be refunded within 3 calendar months of such notice being given in writing.
 This period is to ensure that any additional emergency or remedial work that may be required by the patient in this period is covered if a plan is discontinued.
 Any discount previously applied for a greater sum will be recalculated based on treatment already invoiced.
 No interest will be payable on this refunded sum.

 • Hygienist / Therapist services £168 per hour

-Please note that this is a cancellation fee that covers our overheads and should not be used to calculate treatment fees which are estimated in your report and estimate.
-This fee does not cover third party cancellation fees that may be charged by anaesthetists which would be payable separately where applicable.
+Please note that this is a cancellation fee and should not be used to calculate treatment fees which are estimated in your report and estimate.
+This fee does not cover third party cancellation fees that may be charged by anaesthetists or laboratory technicians which would be payable separately where applicable.

-13. The hourly fees are set and periodically revised, normally in April each year, based on detailed annual time and cost calculations and the coverage of treatment cost overheads and level of treatment.
-They are subject to revision and the updated fees may be found on the LCIAD website.
+13. Cancellation notice: The hourly fees at LCIAD are set and periodically revised, normally in April each year, based on detailed annual time and cost calculations and the coverage of treatment cost overheads.
+The current updated fee guide may be found on the LCIAD website.
 However, the fees estimated in the Treatment Plan and Estimate Summary – Finance Options Form are those that apply to each course of treatment.
-For cancellation of appointments without charge we require the following cancellation notices:
+For cancellation of appointments without charge LCIAD requires the following cancellation notices: